patrickjkennedy/LimerickAnimalWelfare/README.md

 3. A `<header>` element that includes the introductory content for that page (e.g. contact.html, line 25)
 4. A `<footer>` element (index.html, line 46)

 My external stylesheet, styles.css, includes numerous CSS selectors and CSS properties.
+Some elements introduced in CSS3 are

+1. `border-radius` is used to produce the rounded corners on my cards and on the 'Donate' button on the index (styles.css, line 101).

+2. `opacity` is used to make the banner description tag-line more visually interesting (styles.css, line 95).

+3. `box-shadow` is used to create shadows around elements (styles.css, line 135).

+4. `transition` is used to change the background colour and text colour of my large Donate button (styles.css TODO FIX ME).

 ### Make use of the CSS positional properties (e.g. position, float)